woocommerce/woocommerce/readme.txt

 == Upgrade Notice ==

-= 1.6 =
+= 1.6.2 =
-1.6 introduces some template changes, for loops in particular.
+1.6 introduced some template changes, for loops in particular.
 See the changelog for details and ensure theme compatibility before upgrading.

 = 1.5.4 =
 Please update your shipping methods after upgrading - the save hooks have been modified to ensure settings are saved more reliably.